 - Preference will be given to qualified individuals historically underrepresented in cardiology (women, African Americans, Native Americans and Hispanics)

-Approved applicants will receive their formal invitation to attend in early July 2020.
-Selected and confirmed applicants will receive support for travel expenses, including coach airfare and two -night hotel for each of the in-person sessions in Washington DC.
+Approved applicants will receive their formal invitation to attend in early autumn 2021.
+Selected and confirmed applicants will receive support for travel expenses, including coach airfare and two -night hotel for each of the three in-person sessions in Washington DC.

 Please send questions to email@example.com.